-This virtual internship and seminar are a twelve-week distance learning course comprised of 180 hours.
+This virtual internship and seminar is a twelve-week distance learning course comprised of 180 hours.
 Students intern with a local community organization, a research organization, a business, a government agency, or an international NGO.
 Students will be expected to devote approximately 15 hours a week to both on synchronous and asynchronous course activities.
 Synchronous activities may include orientation sessions, seminar country and theme specific lectures, initial meetings with your internship advisor, group reflection sessions, and project presentations.
 Frequency, duration, and scheduling of synchronous activities will be determined the first week of the course in conversation with participants to find mutually convenient times.
 In the event that a student cannot attend a live session, every effort will be made to provide a recording, transcript, or summary for off-line viewing.
 Asynchronous activities may include seat time at your internship, break-out groups, check-ins with your academic director, internship coordinator and your internship mentor, writing progress reports, discussion boards, completing assignments and a final paper, and using audio or video to record reflections on the internship experience.
-Students are required to demonstrate a strong online presence by participating in group discussions, answering questions, and interacting with course participants and staff.
+Students are required to demonstrate a strong online presence by participating in group discussions, answering guestions, and interacting with course participants and staff.

-The aim of an internship is to enable students to gain valuable experience and enhance their skills in a career field/professional environment related to public health promotion/research and health management in the context of COVID-19 pandemic in the tropics complemented by immersive experiential learning.
+The aim of an internship is to enable students to gain valuable experience and enhance their skills in a career field/professional environment related to the program's core themes on development and gender.
 SIT will facilitate an internship placement for students.
 The organization and the student's internship activities, including the Internship Learning Agreement, must be approved by SIT's academic director.
 SIT will maintain oversight of internship placements in line with SIT academic policies and student health and security guidelines.
 Ultimately, each student takes responsibility for being proactive in engaging with internship colleagues and the internship supervisor to achieve internship objectives.

 Students will be informed of the types of internships available and the placement process early in the program.
 An interview may be required before an internship placement is finalized.
+Internship placements may include assisting and supporting with on-going projects related to sustainable development, internal migration, women's leadership, and volunteers in greeneconomy projects and social work related to gender empowerment, environment and public health care.